RESTful-Otaku/unhaunter/README.md

 Once you're certain there are no more ghosts, go back to the van and click "End Mission".

+## 🛠️ **Developer Features**

+### Dev God Mode
+For developers and testers, Unhaunter includes a comprehensive Dev God Mode:

+- **Enable**: Settings → Gameplay & Controls → Dev God Mode → "God Mode"
+- **Features**:
+  - **Invincibility**: No damage from ghosts or sanity loss
+  - **Free Access**: All missions unlocked regardless of player level
+  - **No Deposits**: Bypass all deposit requirements
+  - **Instant UI Refresh**: Mission selection updates immediately when toggled

+This mode is perfect for:
+- Testing new levels and features
+- Exploring all content without progression requirements
+- Debugging and development work
+- Quick gameplay testing

 ## Building and Installing

 Everyone is welcome to try the game from sources or do their own changes.
 You can just try to play from source code, it's easy.